Tiger Mountain (Washington): Tiger Mountain State Forest

 Tiger Mountain State Forest was established in 1981.
 In 1989, the entire Issaquah Plateau in the northwest corner was designated as a conservation area, the West Tiger Mountain Natural Resources Conservation Area, accessed by a large trailhead at Exit 20 on I-90.
 It is 13,745-acres.

-The most crowded trail leads to the bald summit of West Tiger #3, with a panoramic view of Seattle and points to the south and east.
+A popular trail leads to the bald summit of West Tiger #3, with a panoramic view of Seattle and points to the south and east.
 It is a 6.2 mi hike, round-trip, with an elevation change of about 2000 ft.
 The nearby peaks of West Tiger #2 and West Tiger #1 provide essentially the same view, but with fewer obstructions.

 State Route 18 runs between Tiger and Taylor mountains, reaching an elevation of 1375 ft.
 This stretch of the highway is commonly referred to as the "Tiger Mountain Summit" in local traffic reports.
 Another major trailhead is located at this summit.
 The trail provides access to South Tiger Mountain with limited views, Middle Tiger Mountain with a 45-degree window looking down on the Cedar Hills Landfill, and East Tiger Mountain with a panoramic view south toward Mount Rainier.

 Many trails on Tiger Mountain have wide beds and slope very gently because they are built on the remnants of 1920s logging railroads, long after the rails and crossties were salvaged in the Great Depression.
 Near Middle Tiger Mountain is the site of a fatal 1924 train wreck where artifacts can still be seen.